By Eleanor O'Connor – On

 According to Jud, all signs point to yes.
 At this moment in time, the question to ask isn't whether it will pass, but rather what it will look like when it passes.
 For now, it's safe to say that the final legislation will go into effect sometime during October of this year.

-Negative Impact of Tighter Restrictions on Debt Collection Agencies (7:30)
+Negative Impact of Tighter Regulations on Debt Collection Agencies (7:30)

 Small businesses rely on debt collection agencies to recover the revenue that keeps them running.
 Restrictions like the ones proposed by New York state make it increasingly difficult for collection agencies to recover what’s necessary to keep workers well-paid and employed.